Qiskit/qiskit/docs/how_to/use_optimizationlevel.rst

 Plotting the Results
 ====================

 You can visualize the results of your previous examples by generating a plot that show the depth, number of gates, and number of CX gates of your quantum circuits.
+Now, here's something important to keep in mind.
+When you set the ``optimization_level`` to 3, even if the number of gates used increases, it's mostly because of the addition of one qubit gates.
+At the same time, you'll notice that the number of two-qubit gates (:class:`.CXGate` gates) is actually reduced compared to other optimization levels.

 .. testcode::